sansneo/prime/TABLE.md

 GNU Bash, the user shell, defaults to Emacs style bindings.
 This can be changed by adding `set -o vi` to your `.bashrc`!

-Additionally, VSCode with the VSCodeVim extension and Vim itself have [commentary](https://github.com/tpope/vim-commentary) and [surround](https://github.com/tpope/vim-surround) available.

 In addition, both Vim and VSCode (with the VSCodeVim extension) include the powerful [commentary](https://github.com/tpope/vim-commentary) and [surround](https://github.com/tpope/vim-surround) plugins.

 Here follows a table listing bindings that are additional to the defaults, differ from the defaults or are just really useful so I don't forget them!
 You are expected to read the documentation for each tool.

 ## Alacritty
 | Binding | Description |